daffainfo/ctf-writeup/Bucket CTF 2023/Ping check/README.md

 > You don't need to go to any other page.

 ## About the Challenge
-We have been given a GitHub Repository and we need to find the flag there
+We were given a GitHub Repository and we need to find the flag there

 ![preview](images/preview.png)